zhilizheng/qsubshcom/README.md

 # the job running logs are in ./job_reports
 # the submit log are in ./qsub_TIME.log
 ```

-### update:
-Sep 21, 2017: Add TRI cluster support

-Sep 18, 2017:  update ${TASK_ID} that can be find in the script run by qsubshcom "bash your_scrip.sh" or qsubshcom "sh your_script.sh"...

 ### command
 We'd like to use "" to surround the command.